 Step 3.
 Spread seed.

-We use a rotary spreader to spread all our grass seed.
+We use a rotary spreader to spread all our grass seeds.
 Be sure to follow your grass seed manufacturers’ directions for spreader settings.

 Step 4.
 Fertilize.

-With the seed down, repeat the previous step but with a grass seed starter fertilizer (we used this one).
+With the seed down, repeat the previous step but with a grass seed starter fertilizer (we used this Starter Fertilizer).
 This just gives the new grass the extra boost it needs to really take off.

 Step 5.
 Rake.